 What is critical thinking?

-- Analyze what solutions worked or didn’t work.
+6. Analyze which solutions worked or didn’t work.

 Being objective is a fundamental part of critical thinking.
-That means analyzing the problem without allowing personal bias, emotions or assumptions to influence how you think about it.
-Instead, a strong critical thinker will only analyze the problem based on the context and facts collected after conducting thorough and impartial research.
+That means analyzing the problem without allowing personal bias, emotions or assumptions to influence how you think.
+A strong critical thinker will only analyze a problem based on the context and facts collected after conducting thorough and impartial research.

 Critical thinking skills are essential in every industry at every career level, from entry-level associates to top executives.
-Good critical thinkers will work well independently and with others to solve problems.
+Good critical thinkers can work both independently and with others to solve problems.

 Critical thinking skills: